odu-cs725-infovis/public/spr21/project.md

 **Design Decisions.** You must explain every design decision you make and essentially be able to explain the contribution of every pixel in the display.
 * For each chart in your dashboard, document the visual encodings (idioms, marks, channels) you used and why they are appropriate for the data.
 These decisions include the choice of visualization idiom, size, color, scale, and other visual elements, as well as the use of sorting or other data transformations.
 How do these decisions facilitate effective communication?
 * Include a description of the principles of effective dashboard design that you used.
+Classify your dashboard according to the classifications described in ["What Do We Talk About When We Talk About Dashboards?"](https://alper.datav.is/publications/dashboards/).
 * Provide a justification for the interactive elements (filters, facets, etc.) that you provide.
 Why is this particular representation of the data useful?
 How does the interaction contribute to the user's insight into the data?

 **Development Process.** Include a commentary on the development process, including answers to the following questions: